 Legal and organisational developments: A 2004 Presidential Decree required producers to set up battery organisations and achieve a collection rate of 30% by 2006.
 In response, AFIS, the only collective compliance organisation for batteries, was established by battery importers as a non-profit company.
 A new Decree transposed Batteries Directive 2006/66/EC in 2010.
 It initiated a register of battery producers and allowed producers of batteries integrated into EEE to comply through the WEEE organisation, which meant that the weight of batteries placed on the market in EEE was no longer reported from 2011.
 2016, AFIS membership had increased to 116, however 36 of these entities did not place any batteries on the market in 2016.
+A new operating approval, issued in Mar-20, sets AFIS' collection target at 45% in 2020/1, followed by 47.1% in 2022 and annual increases to 52% in 2025.

-There are over 65,000 (about 2,000 new in 2016) of AFIS' waste portable battery collection points in Greece, or one per 165 residents.
+There are over 69,000 of AFIS' waste portable battery collection points (about 2,000 new in 2018), or one per 160 residents.
 To boost collection in 2016, AFIS increase promotional spending to EUR 0.07 per capita, an increase of nearly 450% over 2015.
 However, the spending increase raised collection volumes by only 11%.
+AFIS noted that even its very high collection point density still needs to be supported by awareness campaigns to increase collection volumes and quadrupled its ad budget for 2019 to EUR 0.04 per capita (EUR 400 K total).

 Collection rate: The collection rate increased to 39% in 2016 as POM was 5% and collection 10% higher than in 2015.
-In 2017 the collection rate continued its biennial pattern to a low 35%, mainly due to limited advertising in 2017, according to AFIS.
+In 2017 the collection rate continued its biennial pattern to a low 35%, mainly due to limited advertising in 2017 according to AFIS.
+In 2018, POM edged 1% higher to 151g per capita, while collection decreased by 3%.
+To account for POM of embedded batteries (producers are not obligated to declare them separately), AFIS added 9.6% of the mass of separately sold batteries in 2018 to arrive at total POM.